KOX599/Pi-hole-block-list-Etc/README.md

 RAM > 1gb or More

-STORAGE > 32GB or SSD
+STORAGE > 32GB or More/SSD

-And use both DNS
+And use this DNS

 tls://dns.adguard-dns.com